DamonReyes/DamonReyes/README.md

 Data Science student, I am a self-taught with a passion for learning.

 * I’m currently learning Data Science
+* I love Data Visualization
 * Feel free to contact me on linkedin

 > * My most ambitious dream is to become an excellent data scientist and study medicine from my field. *